-Prevention of Violence In The Workplace Sample Clauses
+Prevention of Violence in the Workplace Sample Clauses

-Prevention of Violence In The Workplace.
+Prevention of Violence in the Workplace.
 The Employer and the Union recognize the need for a safe working environment free of violence or threats of violence.
 Violence is defined as the attempted or actual exercise by a person of any physical force so as to cause injury to an employee and includes any threatening statement or behaviour which gives an employee reasonable cause to believe that they are at risk of injury.
 The Employer will implement a prevention program which includes, but is not limited to, the following elements:

 AutoNDA by SimpleDocs

-Prevention of Violence In The Workplace.
+Prevention of Violence in the Workplace.
 The Employer is committed to protecting workers from all forms of violence in the workplace and will take all reasonable steps to eliminate, reduce or minimize threats to the safety of employees.
 As such, safe work practices will be incorporated into the Employer’s Prevention of Violence in the Workplace policy and procedures to increase employee awareness, education and training in the prevention of injury or illness.
 Any programs, policies and procedures established to address violence in the workplace will continue to be compliant with all aspects of the WorkSafeBC regulations and will be made available to all employees through the Health & Safety page on the Human Resources area of the internal staff intranet site.
 The Employer will ensure that all employees receive training and orientation on all relevant safe work programs, policies and procedures.
 These include: • safe work procedurescritical event stress management servicesworking alone procedures • domestic violence

-Prevention of Violence In The Workplace.
+Prevention of Violence in the Workplace.
 The Employer is committed to protecting workers from all forms of violence in the workplace and will take all reasonable steps to eliminate, reduce or minimize threats to the safety of employees.
 As such, safe work practices will be incorporated into the Employer's Prevention of Violence in the Workplace policy and procedures to increase employee awareness, education and training in the prevention of injury or illness.
-Any programs established to address violence in the workplace will be developed in consultation with the XXXX Committee and will continue to be compliant with all aspects of the WorkSafeBC regulations.
+Any programs established to address violence in the workplace will developed in consultation with the XXXX Committee and will continue to be compliant with all aspects of the WorkSafeBC regulations.
 Policies, procedures and information related to the prevention of violence in the workplace will be made available to all employees through the Human Resources intranet site and includes: • Safe Work Procedures and Resources • Risk Assessments • Prevention of Violence Policy and Procedures • Working Alone Procedures • Workplace Incident ReportingCritical Event Stress Management ServicesDomestic Violence Resources Employees will receive training at the Employer's expense in recognizing and handling threats to safety.
 The Employer will ensure all employees who work directly with clients are made aware of the methods in place to identify clients who are known to have the potential of violence.

-Related to Prevention of Violence In The Workplace
+Related to Prevention of Violence in the Workplace

 • Violence in the Workplace (a) The parties agree that violence shall be defined as any incident in which an employee is abused, threatened or assaulted while performing his or her work.
 The parties agree it includes the application of force, threats with or without weapons and severe verbal abuse.
 The parties agree that such incidents will not be condoned.
 Any employee who believes he/she has been subjected to such incident shall report this to a supervisor who will make every reasonable effort to rectify the situation.
 For purposes of sub-article (a) only, employees as referred to herein shall mean all employees of the Employer notwithstanding Article 2.12.